 invocation property

 A run object MAY contain a property named invocation whose value is an invocation object (§3.14) that describes the invocation of the analysis tool that was run.

+conversion property

+If a run object was produced by a converter, it MAY contain a property named conversion whose value is a conversion object (§3.15) that describes how the converter transformed the analysis tool’s native output format into the SARIF format.

+If a run object was produced by an analysis tool rather than by a converter, the conversion property SHALL be absent.

 files property